Tasneem-I/Co-Garden/README.md

    - Assisted in data collection and cleaning process.
    - Took an active role in creating the final presentation for the hackathon.
 4. **Trisheta S** : https://github.com/Trisheta
-   - Worked on frontend development of main website using Bootstrap
+   - Played a key role in creating the static web pages of Co-Gardens using Bootstrap, HTML and CSS.
-   - Helped in data collection and cleaning
+   - Worked on data collection and cleaning which is used to train the chatbot.
+   - Contributed in making the final ppt depicting the overall summary.

 # How to Use